North Texas Food Bank Partners With DoorDash To Deliver Meals To Seniors In Need

 So far, the program serves about 900 seniors across North Texas and the list of applications is getting longer.

-“Your food prices at the grocery store, your gas, all of those types of things have gone up for everybody, but when you’re a senior, you’re on that fixed income and that’s not going to change,” Sharing Lives’ Jacob Taylor said.
+“Your food prices at the grocery store, your gas, all of those types of things have gone up for everybody, but when you’re a senior, you’re on that fixed income and that’s not going to change,” said Jacob Taylor, the director of operations at Sharing Life Community Outreach.

 “There’s a lot of things I can’t afford because I live off of my SSI check,” Rodriguez said.
 “There’s people they don’t know where or how or they don’t have a way get it.
 That’s why it’s important for people to come and drop it off.”

 The whole operation is funded through government and private partnerships, as well as community donations.
-A spokesperson for the NTFB says DoorDash is covering the cost of deliveries.MORE NEWS: I-Team: BBB Report Warns Of Dramatic Spike In Cryptocurrency Scams
+A spokesperson for the NTFB says DoorDash is covering the cost of deliveries.MORE NEWS: Feds Investigating Helicopter Crash In Rowlett That Killed Two Aboard

 The NTFB is also looking for volunteers.
 More information about volunteering can be found on their website.